 Transitioning to a digital compliance operating model can shift this perception by enabling greater transparency, agility and collaboration across the value chain.
 In a digital compliance environment, internal stakeholders from R&D, marketing and sales can access the compliance data they require on-demand, without having to wait for a response from the compliance function.
 Similarly, external requests for product compliance information can be handled by automated routing ensuring that the right professional can provide input in a timely manner.
 These improvements result in greater organizational scalability and speed to market.

 Getting started with digital compliance

 Focusing on quality, cost reduction, and speed as key value drivers for transforming to a digital operating model will create a product compliance function that unlocks business potential and delivers effective, efficient and smarter compliance solutions across the organization.
-Learn more about Veeva’s end-to-end product compliance solutions, or contact us to talk to an expert and discuss your most urgent challenges and possible quick wins.
+Learn more about Veeva’s solutions for regulatory requests management, composition compliance transparency and end-to-end product compliance, or contact us to talk to an expert and discuss your most urgent challenges and possible quick wins.

 About the Author

 David Maher leads Veeva’s compliance strategy practice in Europe.
 He partners with customers to help them develop future ready digital operating models that transform product compliance into a competitive edge.